 With early socialization your dog can learn to be comfortable around other dogs and strangers.
 Without socialization then they can become very aggressive around people out of fear.

 Working dogs are also prone to separation anxiety because of how attached they are to their owners.

 Socialization and training are great ways to teach them that they can be happy on their own.

 Long haired German Shepherds have a lifespan than ranges from 9 to 13 years.
-This is no different to that of the regular short haired breed.
+This is no different for that of the regular, short-haired breed.
 Their coat length does not make them defective or any less healthy than a standard short-haired.

 However, all German Shepherds are susceptible to the same hereditary conditions.